 Brightness: Rather than getting into the science of how much a specific wavelength of blue light is reflected off the surface of the paper, all you need to know about printer paper brightness is the higher the number, the brighter the paper.
 Most often, a higher number translates into a sharper printed image with crisp, not muddy, colors.
 In general, you'll want to consider white paper that has a brightness between 92 and 100 for best results.

-Printer: As we hinted at above, knowing the type of printer you have — inkjet or laser — is crucial to obtaining the best images.
+Printer: Knowing the type of printer you have — inkjet or laser — is crucial to obtaining the best images.
 Many manufacturers have an all-purpose paper that is good for both types of printers.
 However, before using specialty paper, always check the owner's manual that came with your printer so you aren’t disappointed.

 Although a traditional ream is 500 pages, manufacturers are offering less to keep the price down, giving the illusion that you’re getting more for your money when you really aren't.
 Be sure the printer paper that you’re considering clearly marks the amount of paper included in a package, so you know exactly how many sheets you’re getting.